 Lastly, the above chart indicates a super bearish range where the RSI tends to oscillate between the 40-20 range and it suggests the strong down move is very likely in the coming days.

 Relative Strength Index is a versatile indicator using which we may find overbought-oversold levels, positive and negative divergences, failure swings, etc.

 In general, RSI overbought conditions signals ripe for a reversal, but overbought can also be a sign of strength and vice-versa.

 So it’s not that you should stick to the theory taught, rather you may change it according to your need, to suit your trading style.

 However, just like other indicators, the signal quality will also depend upon the characteristics of the underlying security.

 RSI should also be used in conjunction with other indicators and technical parameters to generate better and more confirmed trading signals.

-Moreover, those traders who are unable to devote much time in analyzing charts of various securities may benefit from scan section in the StockEdge mobile app.
+Moreover, those traders who are unable to devote much time to analyzing charts of various securities may benefit from the scan section in the StockEdge mobile app.

 It provides an easier way to track certain trade various opportunities based on the Relative Strength Index indicator.

 The app also provides an opportunity to club RSI strategy with other indicators, volume, and price patterns base strategies on an EOD basis to develop more confirmed signals.